 gcloud container clusters delete

-To delete a cluster using the GCP Console:
+To delete a cluster using the GCP Console, perform the following steps:

-- Click Delete.
-When prompted to confirm, click Delete again.
+- When prompted to confirm, click Delete again.